ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # JWT Confirmation Methods

-This document defines a number of new JWT confirmation methods (see {{iana-jwt-confirmation-methods}}).
+This document defines a number of new JWT confirmation methods, which are registered in {{iana-jwt-confirmation-methods}}.
 The semantics of each confirmation method is defined below.

 ## Ordered Chain of X.509 Certificates # {#ssec-jwt-conf-x5c}